35percent/great-estates/_steps/aylesbury.md

 ---
 ![](https://www.towerblock.eca.ed.ac.uk/sites/default/files/L40-09_0.jpg)

 Demolition continues of the 2,758 council homes on Southwark's largest estate - the Aylesbury.
 The estate has been sold to two housing associations (L&Q and Notting Hill Genesis).
-A total of beween 2,900 and nearly 4,000 new homes are planned, with a minimum of 935 'social rented', up to a maximum of 1,323.
+A total of beween 2,900 and nearly 4,000 new homes is planned, with a minimum of 935 'social rented', up to a maximum of 1,323.

 In 2014 Southwark's in-house architect said that in her [Public Inquiry evidence](http://crappistmartin.github.io/images/Catherine_Bates2.pdf), _"the condition of the buildings does not, itself, present a case for demolition and redevelopment"_ but that the _"fundamental issue is the estate layout and the poor urban environment this presents"_.